nh-yoz/Node_cache_manager/README.md

 ### Try it out
 - Try at http://localhost:3000.
 You can use [postman](https://www.postman.com/downloads/) and import then collection from the repository (Node_cache_manager/CacheManager.postman_collection.json)
 - Using Swagger-UI at http://localhost:3000/doc

+# How to use it
+Will soon be available...